 My catalog includes numerous individual works for organ solo.
 Many are intended for concert settings, and a good portion have non-liturgical themes.
 This music often finds its origins in literature, painting and architecture.

-Go deeper: Individual Works
+Go deeper: Solo Works

 These three movement works could be called organ sonatas, but they not so rigidly structured.
 Their assembled collective opens a conversation about their synchronicity, or their contradictions.